top of page

 Biography

-Some recent engagements have seen Ms Tarandek perform the roles of Beppe in Mascagni’s L’amico Fritz, and Ortlinde in Die Walküre at the Tiroler Festspiel in Erl.
-She has performed there previously in Bach’s St. Matthew Passion, which was broadcast on ORF in the series Wir spielen für Österreich.
-Elsewhere, Nina has appeared with the Holst-Sinfonietta in Gare du Nord in Basel in the concert Happy Birthday Dieter Ammann, in the E-Werk Freiburg with the Varaždin Baroque Orchestra, conducted by Tomislav Fačini in Varaždin Cathedral, as well as in the Sultans of Opera concert with the Pera Ensemble at the Croatian National Theater in Varaždin.
+Recent engagements have seen her perform as Mercédès in Carmen at the open-air stage “Oper im Steinbruch” in Austria, as Beppe in L’amico Fritz, and as Ortlinde in Die Walküre at the Tiroler Festspiele Erl.
+She previously appeared there in Bach’s St. Matthew Passion, which was broadcast by ORF in the television series Wir spielen für Österreich.
+Additionally, she performed at the 52nd Baroque Festival in Varaždin with the Varaždin Baroque Orchestra in Varaždin Cathedral and in the Sultans of Opera concert with the Pera Ensemble at the Croatian National Theatre in Varaždin.

-The Croatian Mezzo-Soprano studied voice with Ute Schwabe and Julia Conwel, as well as Song and Oratorio interpretation with Carolyn Hague and Birgid Steinberger at the Musik und Kunst Privatuniversität of the city of Vienna.
+Ms Tarandek studied voice with Ute Schwabe and Julia Conwel, as well as Song and Oratorio interpretation with Carolyn Hague and Birgid Steinberger at the University of Music and Performing Arts Vienna.

 bottom of page